kbss-cvut/benchmark-runner/README.md

 * Fastest round,
 * Slowest round,
 * Average round execution time,
+* Q1, median and Q3 of execution times,
 * Total time execution (of measured rounds).

 ## How to Use